Riyadh Rental Prices in 2026: Average Costs by Neighborhood and Property Type

 The real challenge: the annual upfront payment

 The advertised price is not the only hurdle.
 Most Riyadh rental contracts still require the full annual rent upfront, or at most split into two payments.
-A tenant looking at a 45000 SAR per year apartment may need to put down 22500 SAR or more on contract signing — a significant amount for most monthly budgets.
+A tenant looking at a 55000 SAR per year apartment may need to put down 27500 SAR or more when the contract starts — a significant amount for most monthly budgets.
+To understand the real cost difference, see our comparison of paying rent annually versus monthly in Riyadh.

 This is where many tenants look for alternatives that let them pay rent monthly in Riyadh.
 Dlight, a Saudi fintech company, helps tenants convert annual rent into monthly payments with a clearly disclosed service fee.
 After approval and Ejar contract registration, Dlight may pay the landlord on the tenant's behalf, and the tenant repays Dlight monthly on an agreed schedule.
-Eligibility is reviewed and the service fee is disclosed before signing.
+Eligibility is reviewed and the service fee is disclosed before the agreement is concluded.

 Tips for renting within your Riyadh budget